 Erectile dysfunction (also known as ED) is when you can't keep your penis firm enough to have sex.
 It can happen due to many reasons.

 Erectile dysfunction is highly treatable, and there are lots of medications and herbal drugs that can help.
-If you think you have erectile dysfunction and need to consult a doctor and get a prescription for it, UPGUYS can help.

 There are a plethora of conditions when it comes to ejaculation.
 Inability to ejaculate, delayed ejaculation and premature ejaculation are just three of the most common problems regarding ejaculation.